MacroFab Blog

 An ENIG finish provides many advantages, including:

-• Surface flatness for fine-pitch BGA devices and other small form factor components.
+• A flat surface for fine-pitch BGA devices and other small form factor components.

 • Excellent for in-circuit electrical test points and connectors with press-fit insertion posts.